arfatbk/spring-boot-QRCode-Generator/README.md

 ## Customizing the Logo

 Replace `src/main/resources/logo.svg` with your own SVG logo file.
-The logo will be automatically overlaid on the center of generated QR codes with a white border for better visibility.
+The logo will be automatically overlaid in the center of generated QR codes.

 **Logo Recommendations**:
 - Use SVG format for best quality
+- Ensure transparent background (no background rectangles in SVG)
 - Keep the design simple and recognizable
 - Use high contrast colors
+- Optimize viewBox to fit actual logo content
-- Recommended size: 80x80 pixels (configurable)
+- Recommended display size: 60x60 pixels (configurable)

+**Logo Styling** (automatically applied):
+- White rounded background with 8px padding
+- 2px black border for definition
+- Subtle drop shadow for depth
+- 12px corner radius for modern look
+- Automatically centered on QR code

 ## Testing